ByteworksHomeLab/smitchell.github.io/_posts/2020-11-22-sidenote-k8s-on-raspbian.md

 ---
 {% include image.html url="/img/post-assets/sidenode-k8s-on-raspbian/k8s_on_raspbian.png" description="Kubernetes on Raspbian" %}
 # Preparing Raspbian
-Before jumping into Kubernetes, let’s prepare Rasbian for virtualization.
+Before jumping into Kubernetes, if you run Raspbian instead of Ubuntu, it needs to be setup for virtualization.
+If you are running Ubuntu, skip to "Installing the Master Node."

+{% include tip.html content="Read how I made the switch from 32-bit Raspbian to 64-bit Ubuntu to improve Docker image compatibility. <a href='/running-ubuntu-on-rpi'>Jump to Ubuntu Post.</a>" %}

 Containers and virtual machines rely on Linux namespaces and control groups for security, so we need to enable them in Raspbian by editing the /boot/cmdline.txt file.
 Reboot the nodes when you finish.

 ```shell
 sudo cp /boot/cmdline.txt /boot/cmdline.txt.bak1